Skip to content

 }

-After reloading Qatium and clicking the button, we will see more valves closed and the Heatmap updated.
+After reloading Qatium and clicking the button, we will see one closed valve is now open, and the map updated.

-To do so, subscribe to these changes using the Events API and send a message to the UI to reflect the changes.
+To do so, subscribe to these changes using the Events API and send a message to the panel to reflect the changes.

-Edit the run() method, which is called everytime the app’s state changes, and send the number of closed valves to the UI.
+Edit the run() method, which is called everytime the app’s state changes, and send the number of closed valves to the panel.

 ...